Interview with the Vampire (film): Home media

 The film was released on VHS and LaserDisc in June 1995, DVD in 1997 and on Blu-ray Disc in October 2008.

+In summer of 2026, it was announced that the film would finally be released on 4K Blu-Ray, scheduled for September 22, 2026.
+It will include a native 4K transfer, full Dolby Vision, Dolby Atmos, and HDR support, as well as 2 all new featurettes.
+However, all other special features are from previous releases.

 Soundtrack

 The film's musical score was written by Elliot Goldenthal.
 It received an Oscar nomination for Best Original Score, but lost to The Lion King.
-The score opens with the Catholic hymn Libera Me slightly rewritten to reflect Louis' character.
+The score opens with the Catholic hymn Libera Me slightly rewritten to reflect Louis's character.
 The opening line "Libera me, Domine, de morte æterna" ("Save me, Lord, from eternal death") was changed to "Libera me, Domine, de vita æterna" ("Save me, Lord, from eternal life").

 The end credits cover for "Sympathy for the Devil" was performed by Guns N' Roses.
 This was the band's last major release before the departure of Slash and Duff McKagan.